 According to a study published by the National Institute of Health, the benefits of consuming probiotics include:

-As scientists develop a broader understanding of the gut biome, the antioxidant and anti-inflammatory capabilities of probiotics, may also show meaningful health benefits beyond the stomach.
-One of their most interesting applications of probiotics is their potential to assist in the treatment of mental health conditions related to inflammation, like anxiety and depression.
+As scientists develop a broader understanding of the gut biome, the antioxidant and inflammation support capabilities of probiotics, may also show meaningful health benefits beyond the stomach.
+One of the more emerging applications of probiotics is linked to the gut-brain connection and their potential support to stress and mood.

 Scientists only began studying the health benefits of probiotics recently, but fermented foods have been traditionally known for their healing properties for hundreds of years.
 Fermentation, which creates probiotic-rich food and drink, is a process by which bacteria and yeasts consume sugars, then expel acids, gases, and alcohol.